 Flexible cable may be used in bracing trees to strengthen weak crotches, to brace trees together, or to support a transplanted tree until the root system is reestablished.
 As a general rule, cables should be placed as high in the tree as practicable so as to take maximum advantage of the law of the lever and fulcrum and also in order to use as small size and as inexpensive material as practicable to achieve maximum efficiency.
-It is usually possible to place a cable about two thirds of the distance from the crotch to the branch tips.
+It is usually possible to place a cable about two-thirds of the distance from the crotch to the branch tips.

-Cabling Systems.
+Cabling Systems

-The simplest type of a cable brace is a single line of cable placed between two limbs arising from a single crotch.
+The simplest type of a cable brace is a single line of cable placed between two limbs arising from a single crotch..
 When several limbs in the same tree are to be braced or when trees are to be cabled together, the problem becomes more complex.

 Several general systems of applying a multiple set of cables are in use.
 Some of these are of questionable merit from an engineering viewpoint.
-Major systems may be classed as box or rotary, hub and spoke, multiple direct. and triangular.
-These systems are illustrated by Plate I on page 5 where it should be noted that the same organization of limbs has been used to illustrate each multiple system.
+Major systems may be classed as box or rotary, hub and spoke, multiple direct, and triangular.
+These systems are illustrated in plate I, where it should be noted that the same organization of limbs has been used to illustrate each multiple system.

-Park Service standards of cabling practice are based upon the triangular system since it involves the best features of other systems and has been found to be most efficient for general use.
+The triangular system, since it involves the best features of other systems, has been found to be most efficient for general use.
 It is realized that every application of a cabling system presents individual problems and that it is not always possible or practicable to use the triangular system.
-In such calls deviations will suggest themselves and will be allowed if clearly justified.
+In such cases deviations will suggest themselves.